afunyun/bird-hook/README.md

 Name: eBird Alerts

-“Run only when user is logged on” (if you are using toast messages you can select this to prevent a lot of notifications upon unlocking your pc, you may not care tho)
+optional: `“Run only when user is logged on”`
+- if you are using toast messages you can select this to prevent a lot of notifications upon unlocking your pc, you may not care tho

 Triggers: